Skip to content Skip to footer

 What the 3-2-1 Rule Does Not Include

 The 3-2-1 rule does not include a backup routine.
-However, this is just as important because the best backup is useless if it is out of date.
+However, this is just as important because the best backup is useless if it is outdated.
 Automations (e.g., a cron job) on your servers are best suited for this, copying your data to the secondary storage every night.
 Or use central services, they already have backup plans.

-Consistent file naming and folder structures are an important part of organising data in your research project.
+Consistent file naming and folder structures are important elements in organising data in your research project.
 It is critical to be consistent and to make all of your project partners following the same convention.

-There are different strategies for file naming and folder structure.
+Different strategies for file naming and folder structure exist.
 Please consult the chapters in e.g. the RDMkit for life sciences, the CESSDA Data Management Guide, or The Turing Way handbook for inspiration.

-There are different risk considerations for your project you might want to carry out depending on the nature of your project.
-Some practises like carrying physical storage media can be associated with increased risks or violate regulation and laws.
-Thus project members should be informed about the risks and the risks should be mitigated where possible.
+You may want to carry out different risk considerations depending on the nature of your project.
+Some practises, like carrying around physical storage media, can be associated with increased risks or violate regulation and laws.
+Thus project members should be informed about the risks, which should be mitigated where possible.

 Further resources